The Migration of

 Rev. Louis W. McCorkle relates that in 1810 Samuel McCorkle of Green Co., Kentucky “went with his brother Robert to Gallia Co., Ohio, where they bought 2100 acres on Bear Creek at 25 cents an acre in an area which became Lawrence Co., Ohio”.
-Rev. McCorkle does not document the source of this information and I have never found any evidence at all to corroborate this story.
-Even in Texas, 2100 acres is a huge amount of land, but there is no record of the McCorkle's patenting or otherwise purchasing this land, nor is there any record of them selling large parcels of property.
+The Rev. McCorkle did no research whatsoever on this McCorkle line and he did not document the source of this information.
+I have never found any evidence at all to corroborate this story.
+Even in Texas, 2100 acres is a quite large amount of land, but there is no record of the McCorkle's patenting or otherwise purchasing this large amount of land, nor is there any record of them selling large parcels of property.
 Additionally, the figure of 25 cents an acre does not reflect the known land prices of the time.
 It seems that the details of this story are much more a legend than a fact.

 Augusta County (Virginia) Clerk, Deed Books 1745-1866, Grantor Index L-R (LDS Film 30336)